Bousfield lattices of non-Noetherian rings: some quotients and products: Introduction

 The case of a non-Noetherian ring is much less understood.
 Given a ring $k$, fix $n_i>1$ and define and give $\Lambda_k$ a grading by setting $deg(x_i)=2^i$.
 Consider the unbounded derived category $D(\Lambda_k)$ of right graded $\Lambda_k$-modules; objects in $D(\Ll_k)$ are bi-graded.
 Dwyer and Palmieri~\cite{[DP]} studied the Bousfield lattice of this category, when $k$ is a countable field (see Example~\ref{example-lambda} below for more details).
 The initial motivation for the present work was to extend their main results to the case where $k=\zp$.
 We have done this fairly completely, and in the process developed tools that apply in much more general settings.

 Our most general results apply to the Bousfield lattice of any well generated tensor triangulated category, and appear in Section~\ref{section-landq}.
 Iyengar and Krause~\cite{[IK]} recently showed that a well generated tensor triangulated category has a set of Bousfield classes, and thus a Bousfield lattice.
 Note that compactly generated tensor triangulated categories are well generated, and in particular those generated by the tensor unit are.
 For simplicity in this introduction, suppose $\cC$ is a tensor triangulated category generated by the tensor unit $\one$; this includes the case of the derived category of a ring, but also the stable homotopy category and the stable module category of a $p$-group.
-Let $-\w-$ denote the tensor product, and $-\v-$ denote the join.
+Let $-\w-$ denote the tensor product, and $-\vee-$ denote the join.

 The results of Section~\ref{section-landq} concern the relationship between the quotient of a lattice and the lattice of a quotient.
 Given $Z\in \cC$, consider the Verdier quotient $\cC/\<Z\>$; this is well generated because $\<Z\>$ is.
-The quotient functor $\pi:\cC\ra \cC/\<Z\>$ induces a well-defined, order-preserving map of lattices $\pi:\BL(\cC)\ra \BL(\cC/\<Z\>)$, where $\<X\>\mapsto \<\pi X\>$.
+The quotient functor $\pi\colon\cC\to \cC/\<Z\>$ induces a well-defined, order-preserving map of lattices $\pi\colon\BL(\cC)\to \BL(\cC/\<Z\>)$, where $\<X\>\mapsto \<\pi X\>$.

 Given $Z\in \cC$, define $a\<Z\>$ to be the join of all classes $\<Y\>$ such that $\<Z\w Y\>=\0$.
 For any class $\<X\> \in \BL(\cC)$, define $\<X\>\da$ to be the collection of classes less than or equal to $\<X\>$.
 In Definition~\ref{defn-quotient} we give a notion of quotient lattice.
-Our first results, then, are the following.\\
+The following is Proposition~\ref{epim}.